Neixiiss/Neixiiss/README.md

 - 👋 Hi, I’m @Neixiiss
 - 👀 I’m interested in programming languages.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on --> maybe, not now :)
+- 💞️ I’m looking to collaborate on --> not now :)
 - 📫 How to reach me --> who seeks will find!

 <!---